Day trading guide: Intraday supports, resistances for Nifty50 stocks

-Day Trading Guide gives you the key intraday supports and resistances to watch out for the Nifty Futures and other widely traded stocks such as Reliance Industries, Infosys, HDFC Bank, TCS, SBI.
+Day Trading Guide gives you the key intraday supports and resistances to watch out for on the Nifty Futures and other widely traded stocks such as Reliance Industries, Infosys, HDFC Bank, TCS, SBI.
 Based on the trend, it also gives intraday trade recommendations with specific entry as well as stop-loss levels.
 The mentioned resistances and supports will be the exit levels.
-Do note that the recommendations are based on technical analysis and there is a risk of loss in trading.
+Do note that the recommendations are based on Technical Analysis and there is a risk of loss in trading.

 Published on